 c) Most mutual funds won’t accept investments from people living in Canada and the US.

-One option for investment in ELSS is the growth option- where the holder will not get any benefits in the form of dividends.
+One option for investment in ELSS is the growth option- where the holder will not receive any benefits in the form of dividends.
 The investor shall only receive the gains at the end of the tenure.
 This will help appreciate the total NAV and thus multiply the gains.
-The only caveat being since these returns would be subject to market conditions, it may work in the investor’s favor or maybe completely bad but it is possible that the profits might be great.
+The only caveat is these returns would be subject to market conditions, which may or may not work in the investor’s favor completely, but it is possible that the profits might be great.

-In this option, the holder gets timely benefits in form of dividends which are completely tax-free.
+In this option, the holder gets timely benefits in the form of dividends which are completely tax-free.

 This is an option wherein the investor gets the option of giving back the dividends received in order to add to the NAV.
 It is a good option if the market has been performing well and is likely to continue the same way.

-It shows how much of your invested amount is being used to manage expenses of the fund.
+It shows how much of your invested amount is being used to manage the expenses of the fund.
 A lower expense ratio means higher take-home returns.
-Choose a fund with a lower expense ratio which can give you superior performance.
+Choose a fund with a lower expense ratio which can give you superior returns.

 Consider various parameters like Standard Deviation, Sharpe ratio, Sortino ratio, Alpha and Beta to analyze the performance of a fund.
-A fund having a higher Standard deviation and beta is riskier than a fund having lower deviation and beta.
-Choose funds having a higher Sharpe ratio as they give you more returns for each additional risk undertaken.
+A fund having a higher standard deviation and beta is riskier than a fund having a lower deviation and beta.
+Choose funds having a higher Sharpe Ratio as they give you more returns for each additional risk undertaken.

 While selecting a fund, you need to analyze different parameters and then invest in a suitable one.
 Also, investing depends on an individual’s financial goals, investment horizon, and risk appetite.

 The following table represents the top 10 performing ELSS funds based on the past 3 years.
 Investors may look at different parameters like returns of 1 year or 5 years, or different financial parameters.

 |DSP BlackRock Tax Saver Fund||11.46%||17.99%|